A Max-Correlation White Noise Test for Weakly Dependent Time Series: Introduction

 General dependence under the null is allowed in different ways in \cite {Hong1996}, \cite{RomanoThombs1996}, \cite{Shao2011_JoE}, and \cite {GuayGuerreLazarova2013}, amongst others.
 Our NED setting is similar to that of \cite{Lobato2001} and \citet{NankervisSavin2010,NankervisSavin2012}, but the former works with observed data and requires a fixed maximum lag, and we allow for a substantially larger class of filters and parametric estimators than the latter.
 NED encompasses mixing and non-mixing processes, hence our setting is more general than Zhu's (\citeyear{Zhu2015}) for his block-wise random weighting bootstrap.

 \cite{Shao2011_JoE}, \cite{GuayGuerreLazarova2013} and \cite{XiaoWu2014} use a moment contraction property from \cite{Wu2005} and \cite{WuMin2005} with (potentially far) greater moment conditions than imposed here \citep[e.g][]{Shao2011_JoE,GuayGuerreLazarova2013}. \cite{Shao2011_JoE} requires a complicated eighth order cumulant condition that is only known to hold under geometric memory, and residuals are not treated. \cite{XiaoWu2014} only require slightly more than a $4^{th}$ moment, as we do, but do not allow for residuals.
-We show in the supplemental material \citet[Appendix B]{HillMotegi_supp_mat} that our NED setting is more general then the moment contraction properties employed in \cite{GuayGuerreLazarova2013} and \cite {Shao2011_JoE}, and allows for slower memory decay than \cite{XiaoWu2014}.
+We show in the supplemental material \citet[Appendix B]{HillMotegi_supp_mat} that our NED setting is more general than the moment contraction properties employed in \cite{Shao2011_JoE} and \cite {GuayGuerreLazarova2013}, and allows for slower memory decay than \cite {XiaoWu2014}.

 Test statistics that combine serial correlations have a vast history dating to Box and Pierce's (\citeyear{BoxPierce70}) Q-test.
-Many generalizations exist, including letting the maximum lag increase \citep{Hong1996,Hong2001}; bootstrapping or re-scaling for size correction under weak dependence \citep{RomanoThombs1996,Lobato2001,HorowitzLobatoNankervisSavin2006,KuanLee2006,Zhu2015} ; using a Lagrange Multiplier type statistic to account for weak dependence \citep[e.g.][]{LobatoNankervisSavin2002}; exploiting an expansion and orthogonal projection to produce pivotal statistics \citep{Lobato2001,KuanLee2006,DelgadoVelasco2011}; and using endogenous maximum lag selection \citep{EscancianoLobato2009,GuayGuerreLazarova2013}.
+Many generalizations exist, including letting the maximum lag increase \citep{Hong1996,Hong2001}; bootstrapping or re-scaling for size correction under weak dependence \citep{RomanoThombs1996,Lobato2001,HorowitzLobatoNankervisSavin2006,KuanLee2006,Zhu2015} ; using a Lagrange Multiplier type statistic to account for weak dependence \citep[e.g.][]{AndrewsPloberger1996,LobatoNankervisSavin2002}; exploiting an expansion and orthogonal projection to produce pivotal statistics \citep{Lobato2001,KuanLee2006,DelgadoVelasco2011}; and using endogenous maximum lag selection (Escanciano and Lobato, \citeyear{EscancianoLobato2009}, Guay, Guerre, and Lazarov\'{a}, \citeyear{GuayGuerreLazarova2013}).